 - From natural to man-made disasters, our world can be quickly impacted by tragedy on both small and large scales.
 How can 4-H members develop conversations and encourage active discussion on how these events impact our daily lives and the lives of those around us?

-On Saturday, May 28, 2016, the California 4-H Discussion Meet contest was held during the annual State Field Day activities.
-Fifteen 4-H members aged 14-19 discussed current issues and trends that apply to the 4-H program and society as a whole.
+On Saturday, February 25, 2017, the California 4-H Discussion Meet contest was held at Modesto Junior College.
+4-H members aged 14-19 discussed current issues and trends that apply to the 4-H program and society as a whole.
 These members accomplished the goal of the project and competition: to discover applicable problem solving strategies and collaborate for the future of 4-H.

 Registration closes on February 12, 2017.